Chapter 2:

 “I’m sorry, Laufa,” Fiann whispered.
 “This is all my fault…”

 The next recruit followed.
-He whispered to himself before touching the stone.
+He whispered something to himself before planting a hand on the stone.

-A faint point of light appeared in the obsidian.
-One distracted recruit suddenly craned his neck to see, while another held his breath.
-Dozens of smaller dots followed, stationary and arranging themselves around the first.
-Between them, crackling strands of light connected.
-It felt like… Magic.
+Suddenly, a faint star of light appeared in the obsidian.
+One distracted recruit craned his neck to see, while another held his breath.
+Dozens of smaller dots followed, motionless, but arranging themselves around the first.
+Between them, crackling strands of light connected the points.
+It was… Magic.

 “Infantry.”

-Fiann managed one last, brave look at her before being shoved forward.
-He approached the altar and took the gem with shaky hands.
-He exhaled, held his breath, and squeezed his eyes shut…
+He managed one final, brave look at her before being pushed forward.
+He approached the altar and carefully took the gem.

 “Infantry.”

-Fiann opened his eyes and stared back at the stone.
+Fiann opened his eyes, staring wide-eyed at the slab, but it stared back unchanged.
 The guards roughly pulled him away.
-He looked back at Laufa again, any bit of bravery he had gone.
+He looked back at Laufa, any bit of bravery gone.

-Soon, the light began to fade and the onlookers turned away.
-The man overseeing the test narrowed his eyes.
+Soon, the light began to fade, and the onlookers turned away.
+The Grand Master pursed his lips.
 Ah, no, no.

 Her heart pounded.
 The spark flickered violently, like an out-of-control fire.
 I don’t want to die here!